-Lab 13: Template Metaprogramming and Exam Review
+Lab 13: Logic Programming and Exam Review

 A PDF version of this document is located here.